SPARC-FAIR-Codeathon/2025-team-F/README.md

     Tutorial 1:
     </a></td>
     <td> <b>Getting started</b> - In this tutorial we ...
-    absolute basics for no code new to osparc
+    Absolute basics for no code new to osparc
     Show how data augmentation improves performance & generalization of the resulting AI.
     </td>
   </tr>